 At My Ladyboy Date we care very much about our community and make your safety a top priority.
-We do take a lot of steps to protect you, but ultimately, your online and offline safety remains your responsibility.
-Use these tips and common sense practises to have a safe and enjoyable dating experience.
+While we take many steps to protect you, ultimately your online and offline safety remains your responsibility.
+Use these tips and common sense practices to have a safe and enjoyable dating experience.

 Creating your profile

 Don’t include contact details (email address, phone number, instant messenger details, social media username...) or any other identifiable information (full name, place of work...) in your profile or in your initial communications.

 Protect your password

 Don’t share your password with anyone.
 Be cautious when accessing your account from a public or shared computer so that others can’t see or record your password or personal information, and make sure to log out after use.